Training Teachers to Deliver Mindfulness-Based Stress Reduction

 Paul Grossman, PhD., is Director of Research, Department of Psychosomatic Medicine, Division of Internal Medicine, University Hospital Basel, Switzerland.
 He has published extensively on mindfulness and has been principal investigator of several investigations of mindfulness-based intervention for long-lasting medical conditions (including multiple sclerosis, fibromyalgia and sequelae of bone marrow transplantation).
 He also studies various aspects of relations between psychology, and respiratory and cardiovascular physiology.
 Dr. Grossman is Associate Editor of the journal Mindfulness, a 'Science and Contemplative Affiliate' of the Mind and Life Institute, teaches Mindfulness and Buddhist Psychology at the Psychological Institute of the University of Freiburg, Germany, and completed the MBSR Internship at the UMass Medical School, Center for Mindfulness in 1998.

-Ulrike Kesper-Grossman, MA holds a Masters degree in education and is a trained Rogerian Psychotherapist and Yoga teacher, certified by the German/European Yoga Association.
+Ulrike Kesper-Grossman, MA (1953 - 2012) held a Masters degree in education and was a trained Rogerian Psychotherapist and Yoga teacher, certified by the German/European Yoga Association.
 In 1994, she completed the MBSR internship (Practicum) at the Center for Mindfulness at the University of Massachusetts Medical Center, USA and also taught MBSR in one of the special projects there for several years.
-Since then, she has been teaching MBSR courses for a wide range of people and conducted seminars for healthcare professionals.
-She has participated as teacher and clinical supervisor in several clinical research projects on mindfulness interventions for patients suffering from chronic illness (e.g. multiple sclerosis, fibromyalgia and cancer survivors) at the Freiburg Institute for Mindfulness Research and the University Hospital Basel, Switzerland.
-A major focus of her work for the last five years has been to develop and direct a 1.5-year professional training program for MBSR-teachers, designed primarily for healthcare professionals, at the MBSR Institute, Freiburg, Germany.
+She then taught MBSR courses for a wide range of people and conducted seminars for healthcare professionals.
+She participated as teacher and clinical supervisor in several clinical research projects on mindfulness interventions for patients suffering from chronic illness (e.g. multiple sclerosis, fibromyalgia and cancer survivors) at the Freiburg Institute for Mindfulness Research and the University Hospital Basel, Switzerland.
+A major focus of her work was to develop and direct a 1.5-year professional training program for MBSR-teachers, designed primarily for healthcare professionals, at the MBSR Institute, Freiburg, Germany.

 Diane Reibel, Ph.D. is the Director of the Mindfulness Institute at the Jefferson-Myrna Brind Center of Integrative Medicine and Research Associate Professor in the Department of Emergency Medicine at Jefferson Medical College.
 She has been teaching mindfulness –based stress reduction (MBSR) for over 18 years to patients, medical students, college students and healthcare professionals.
 Dr. Reibel is a certified MBSR teacher through the Center for Mindfulness at UMMC.
 In addition to her passion for teaching mindfulness she studies the physiologic effects and health outcomes of mindfulness training and her research is published and widely cited in both scientific journals and the popular press.
 Dr. Reibel is coauthor of the book Teaching Mindfulness: A Practical Guide for Clinicians and Educators.